Sorry, you need to enable JavaScript to visit this website.

 The retention period specified in the Records Retention Schedule shall be suspended in the event of any of the following, which may require the District to preserve the affected data or records:

 4.4.2.
-There is a governmental investigation or audit concerning the District Government or any of its agencies.
+There is a governmental investigation or audit concerning the District or any of its agencies.

 4.4.3.
-There is the commencement of litigation against or concerning the District Government or a District Government agency.
+There is litigation or a “legal hold” against or concerning the District or its data and/or records.

 5. Exemptions

-Exceptions to this Policy shall be requested in writing to the Agency’s CIO, and the request will be escalated to OCTO’s Chief Information Security Officer (“CISO”), the Chief Data Officer (“CDO”) and the Office of Public Records’ Public Records Administrator.
+Exceptions to this policy shall be requested in writing to the Agency’s CIO, and the request will be escalated to the Chief Information Security Officer (CISO), the Chief Data Officer (CDO), and the Public Records Administrator (PRA).

 6. Definitions